HyunWoo-Jo/game_physics/Doc/Ballistics.md

 - g is the acceleration due to gravity.

 ---
-is the initial velocity of the projectile.(Vi)
+The initial velocity of the projectile.(Vi)
 ```
 vi = power / (50 * mass)
 ```